The Environmental Impact of Food Waste

 The environmental costs of food waste for Ireland are huge.
 But, when you think about the whole food cycle globally, they become absolutely massive.

-In Ireland we are generating at least 1 million tonnes of food waste each year with the majority of this managed in Ireland.
-While some is anaerobically digested for energy recovery, composted or rendered for animal food much of it still ends up in landfills.
-Anyone who has lived near or even smelled a landfill knows when food rots in the ground the gases and liquids given off are bad news.
+In Ireland we are generating at least 1 million tonnes of food waste each year.
+While some is anaerobically digested to make biogas, composted or rendered for animal food much of it still ends up in landfills or incinerated.
 But this is only part of the problem, there is a whole load of environmental impacts long before we the consumers dispose of our food waste.

 But what does this mean?

 - Well, 1.4 billion hectares of land, which is equivalent to 28 per cent of the world’s agricultural area or 200 Irelands, is used to produce food that is then lost or wasted.

 - In addition, each year three times the water that flows through Russia’s Volga river is required to produce food that is ultimately wasted.

 - As a result of all this, the economic losses associated with food loss, excluding seafood, are estimated to reach €550bn a year.
 And this at a time when the global population is getting ever bigger and putting a huge strain on the existing food supplies

 With all of these negative effects, reducing global food waste has been identified as one of the most effective ways to fight climate change.

 “We all – farmers and fishers; food processors and supermarkets; local and national governments; individual consumers – must make changes at every link of the human food chain to prevent food wastage from happening in the first place, and re-use or recycle it when we can’t,” said FAO Director-General José Graziano da Silva in a statement.
 “In addition to the environmental imperative, there is a moral one: we simply cannot allow one-third of all the food we produce to go to waste, when 870 million people go hungry every day.”